top of page

 The keys for evolutionary Change Management in Legal Services

-Lilian Mateu Ruano, Business consultant and Agile coach at NTT Data Europe&Latam and Founder of Selectius Projects
+Lilian Mateu Ruano, Business Agility consultant and Agile coach at Netmind a BTS company Lawyer.

 The pace of changes in the world is accelerating and technology is shaping the future of businesses across sectors and redefining the professional services playing field.
 Legal industry leaders and managers must explore and comprehend the intersection of law, business and technology to shift to a new paradigm.